neumino/neumino.github.io/movies.md

-### The Vanishing of Sidney Hall
+### Mary Magdalene
-*Released on 2018-03-02, vote average 6.4*
+*Released on 2018-03-15, vote average 6*

-Over the course of 12 years, and three stages of life, Sidney Hall falls in love, writes the book of a generation and then disappears without a trace.
+Set in the Holy Land in the first century C.E., a young woman leaves her small fishing village and traditional family behind to join a radical new social movement.
+At its head is a charismatic leader, Jesus of Nazareth, who promises that the world is changing.
+Mary is searching for a new way of living, and an authenticity that is denied her by the rigid hierarchies of the day.
+As the notoriety of the group spread and more are drawn to follow Jesus’ inspirational message, Mary’s spiritual journey places her at the heart of a story that will lead to the capital city of Jerusalem, where she must confront the reality of Jesus’ destiny and her own place within it.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/jmSciysEDoE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/JS3rRHwrOpM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>